abarr/blog/posts/2020/10-13-reference-data-as-a-service.md

 ==author==
  Andrew Barr
 ==description==
- Setting up reference data for small projects or proff of concepts can be a pain.
+ Setting up reference data for small projects or proof of concepts can be a pain.
 I decided to make a small library to make it simpler.
 ==tags==
  weather
 ==body==